Seismic social change, new influence elites, the rise of the anti-establishment, and parallels with post-communism

 Steffen Vogel is a social scientist and works as an editor at the monthly paper "Blaetter fuer deutsche und internationale Politik".
 He also contributes to "Sueddeutsche Zeitung", "die tageszeitung (taz)" and "der Freitag".
 He has published two books on European issues ("Europas Revolution von oben", 2013 and "Europa im Aufbruch", 2014).

-Claus Offe is Professor Emeritus of Political Sociology at the Hertie School of Governance.
+Claus Offe is Professor Emeritus of Political Sociology at the Hertie School.
 He has held chairs for Political Science and Political Sociology at the Universities of Bielefeld (1975-1989) and Bremen (1989-1995), as well as at the Humboldt-Universität in Berlin (1995-2005).
 He worked as fellow and visiting professor at, among others, the Institutes for Advanced Study at Stanford and Princeton, the Australian National University, Harvard University, the University of California, Berkeley and The New School in New York.
 He completed his PhD at the University of Frankfurt and his habilitation at the University of Konstanz.